zkat/matrix-curious/README.md

 ### How do I enable Labs features on Element?

 Go to Settings and go to the Labs tab on the sidebar.
 There's lots of good stuff there to try!
+You'll need Element Nightly, though!

 ### Does Matrix support threads/threading?